For urgent consular assistance call

 Avoid any surgical procedures, including dental work.
 Unclean medical instruments can cause infections such as:

-Emergency medical care, including ambulances, is not often available.
-There's an ambulance service (often without a paramedic) attached to most private hospitals.
+Emergency medical care, including ambulances, is often not available.
+An ambulance service (often without a paramedic) is attached to most private hospitals.
 Each has its own phone number.
+In areas with an overnight curfew, such as Yangon, it can be difficult to access emergency healthcare during the night.

 Private hospitals may not be able to accept foreign patients.
 You may need to pay cash up-front before receiving medical treatment.

-If you become seriously ill or injured, including with COVID-19, a medical evacuation may be delayed or not possible.
+If you become seriously ill or experience a major injury, a medical evacuation may be delayed or not possible.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-Myanmar authorities don't always notify consular staff about Australians who've been arrested, detained or deported from Myanmar.
-If you're quarantined, arrested or jailed, ask to contact the Australian Embassy straight away.
+Myanmar authorities don't always notify consular staff about Australians arrested, detained or deported from Myanmar.
+If you're arrested or jailed, ask to contact the Australian Embassy immediately.

 Penalties for drug offences are severe and include the death penalty.